nicolaor/SemanticKernelPoc/README.md

 1. Open `http://localhost:5173` in your browser
 2. Click **Sign In** and authenticate with your Microsoft account
-3. **Verify Authentication**: Check that your name and email appear in the UI
-   - Look for your display name in the top-right corner or user profile area
-   - If name shows as "User" or is missing, check the claims configuration
-   - Verify that the `name` and `preferred_username` claims are properly configured
-4. **Test API Access**: Try asking questions like:
+3. Try these example queries:

+**📅 Calendar Queries:**
+- "Show me my calendar events for today"
-   - "What's on my calendar today?"
+- "What's my next appointment?"
-   - "Send an email to john@example.com about the meeting"
+- "What do I have this week?"
+- "Schedule a meeting with John tomorrow at 2 PM"

+**📝 Task & Note Queries:**
+- "Show me my tasks"
+- "What tasks are assigned to me?"
 - "Create a note to buy groceries"
+- "Show me my recent notes"

+**📧 Email Queries:**
 - "Show me my recent emails"

-**If authentication fails:**
-- Check browser developer console for errors
-- Verify all Azure AD configuration steps were completed
-- Ensure the user account has Microsoft 365 licenses
-- Try signing out and signing in again

-**If API calls fail:**
-- Check the API logs for detailed error messages
-- Verify Microsoft Graph permissions are granted
-- Ensure the user has access to the requested resources (calendar, mail, etc.)
+- "Send an email to john@example.com about the meeting"
+- "Find emails from Sarah"

+**🎙️ Meeting Transcript Queries:**
+- "Show me recent meeting transcripts"
+- "Summarize my last meeting"
+- "Extract action items from the meeting"

+**🔄 Workflow Triggers:**
+- "Create tasks from my last meeting" (Meeting to Tasks workflow)
+- "Schedule a project planning meeting" (Project Planning workflow)
+- "Send meeting follow-up" (Meeting Follow-up workflow)

 ## 🔧 Development